 The Feast of Tabernacles

 The Bible is a wonderful, coherent narrative spanning centuries of God’s revelation of Himself to humanity.
-Biblical typology helps interpreters of the Bible understand how the Old Testament, with its laws concerning feasts, celebrations, sacrifices, and institutions, anticipates – and is fulfilled – in Christ Jesus.
-Dr. Martyn Lloyd-Jones, in his intriguing and helpful message on John 7:14, expounds the Bible’s teaching on the feast of tabernacles.
+Biblical typology helps interpreters of the Bible understand how the Old Testament, with its laws concerning feasts, celebrations, sacrifices, and institutions, is fulfilled in Christ Jesus.
+In this sermon on the feast of tabernacles from John 7:14, Dr. Martyn Lloyd-Jones expounds the Bible’s teaching on the Feast of Tabernacles.
 He connects for his listeners its significance for ancient Israel and the lessons it taught the people of God as they dwelled in tents, celebrating their deliverance from the bondage of Egyptian slavery.
-Yet he does not understand the Law of Moses as an end of itself.
-Following the teaching of the New Testament, Dr. Lloyd-Jones connects the feast of tabernacles to the great anti-type, the Son of God who “tabernacled” among us.
-Listen as he models for us how to relate the Old Testament to the New Testament.
-More importantly, hear about the love of God, the message of hope, and the final deliverance we have in the substance of all the Bible’s types.
+Yet the law of Moses is not an end unto itself.
+Following the teaching of the New Testament, Dr. Lloyd-Jones connects the Feast of Tabernacles to the great anti-type, the Son of God who “tabernacled” among His people.
+Listen as he models how to relate the Old Testament to the New Testament and, more importantly, about the love of God, the message of hope, and the final deliverance one has in the substance of all the typologies found in the Bible – Jesus Christ.

 Additional Scripture Translations

 14But when it was now the middle of the feast, Jesus went up into the temple area, and began to teach.

 14¶ Now about the midst of the feast Jesus went up into the temple, and taught.

 About Dr. Martyn Lloyd-Jones